StackVista/stackstate-docs/stackpacks/integrations/azure.md

 ### Manually deploy the StackState Agent

-1. Download the **manual installation zip file** from the Azure StackPack configuration page in your StackState instance and extract it \(if not done already\).
+1. Download the **manual installation zip file** from the Azure StackPack configuration page in your StackState instance and extract it.
 2. Create a resource group in one of your subscriptions where StackState can be deployed.
 3. Run: